Skip to main content

 4. MediaPipe Hand Landmark sparse (224×224) from PINTO's hand_landmark GitHub release — used as tertiary GIE on each detected hand crop to produce 21 finger keypoints + handedness + presence score.

-app-install.sh then stages those into the sysroot. avocado build finishes by assembling the runtime extensions.
-Flask, PyGObject, and the rest of the Python runtime come from the Avocado package feed (python3-flask, python3-pygobject) — no pip install step is involved.
+models-install.sh copies those into the vision-models extension sysroot.
+Separately, engines-compile.sh (the vision-engines hook) stages the prebuilt TensorRT engines for the current build target from prebuilt-engines/<target>/ into vision-engines. avocado build finishes by assembling all five extensions (see the Extension layout section in the README).
+Flask, PyGObject, and the rest of the Python runtime come from the Avocado package feed via the vision-runtime extension (python3-flask, python3-pygobject) — no pip install step is involved.

 Deploy